-9. Seven-Year Action Plan
+8. Ten-Year Action Plan

-This Seven-Year Action Plan is based on the Goals and Objectives set forth in the preceding section, and feedback received from the public survey and forum.
+This Ten-Year Action Plan, extended in 2025, is based on the Goals and Objectives set forth in the preceding section, and feedback received from the public survey and forum, and Land Conservation Charrette in November of 2024.
+New Actions included in the extension are highlighted in the table and represent more recent initiatives in the Community since the initial approval of the 2022-2029 Plan.
 The success of this plan will depend upon active support from a variety of parties, including many outside of Wellesley government.
 Nevertheless, because this is a Town plan, the Seven-Year Action Plan identifies only Town boards, commissions, committees or departments to which responsibility is assigned for initiating or monitoring progress on individual action items.
 The Plan also identifies target dates for the accomplishment of action items.
 Many action items will require continuing attention and will be ongoing until the next Open Space and Recreation Plan Update.
 Priorities indicate what priority was given to each goal and subsequent action step from the survey.
 For instance, "Protecting trees, limiting tree removal during development, and ensuring proactive vegetation management" was the second highest importance for Goal one, which was considered the most important goal (shown as 1-2, below).

-Table 17: Wellesley 7-Year Action Plan
+Table 1: Wellesley 10-Year Action Plan